 Critical thinking skills can and should be introduced into the classroom environment in the first years of a child’s education.
 There are ways to incorporate critical thinking into an Early Years and Primary Years Program, but it’s essential that educators are trained in a skills-based approach to education.

-When students begin thinking critically in the early years of their education at the top school in Saudi Arabia, they will become natural analytical thinkers.
+When students begin thinking critically in the early years of their education at the top school in Riyadh, Saudi Arabia, they will become natural analytical thinkers.
 Ultimately, it will prepare them for in-depth analysis and evaluation later in their educational careers and help them feel more comfortable in a rigorous academic environment.

 The Role of Teachers in Developing Critical Thinking Skills